7rin0/drupal8Explorer/README.md

-# VagrantApps - Automated install of PHP based Applications
-Automated installation of Drupal 8
+# drupal8Explorer - Automated installation of Drupal 8

 This application is being developed and updated at https://github.com/7rin0/vagrantApps repository along many other applications like Symfony 2/3/Sonata, Drupal 7/8, Wordpress 4 ...